dustinfast/aeye_typer/README.md

 ## Usage

+### Setup

-First, build the docker image with
+First, clone the applications repo and build the docker image with

 ```bash
 cd docker
 ./build.sh
 ```

-Then run the docker container with `./run.sh LOCAL_CODEBASE`, where LOCAL_CODE_BASE is the path to the application's codebase on your local machine.
+Then run the docker container with `./run.sh LOCAL_CODEBASE LOCAL_DATA`, where LOCAL_CODE_BASE and LOCAL_DATA are the paths to the application's codebase and data directory, respectively, on your local machine.

 Once inside the container, get the device ID's of your mouse and keyboard using `xinput'.
 E.g.